connexcs/docs/docs/apps/components/steps.md

 |`this.setData`|Set the data in the field.
 The Value object should be of type { componentId: componentValue }|`(Value: Object)`|

 !!!
 Info
-    1. The show() and hide() methods can also be used to control the visibility of an alert in response to user input.
+    1. The show() and hide() methods can also be used to control the visibility of a step component in response to user input.
     2. **Fields** refers to a **component ID** or a **list of component IDs**.
 You can fetch the ID from the **Component Attribute** panel in the Page Builder.
     3. Before using **this.show(fields)**, make sure the component is **hidden**.
 This can be done using **this.hide(fields)** or by **enabling** the **Hidden checkbox** in the Component Attribute panel.